WesleyyC/Spatial-Pattern-Learning/README/Spatial Pattern Recognition.md

 ### <a name="some-implementation-detail"></a>Some Implementation Detail

-- Null Edge/Node Representation
+- **Null Edge/Node Representation**

+   During the development of this project, we found that matrix operation on `NaN` value is much slower than `0` value, so we decide to use `0` value to represent a

 - Edge/Node attributes' vector representation
+- Edge Compatability Calculation during Graph Matching
+- Node Compatability Weight
 - Model Modification During the Training
-- Edge Compatability Calculation during Graph Matching
+- Implement Efficiency

 &nbsp;&nbsp;&nbsp;&nbsp;